LuNi HomeJapanTokyoHachiko Dog Statue

 In the middle of Tokyo’s busiest crossing stands a story that has touched hearts for nearly a century.
-The Hachiko Dog Statue (忠犬ハチ公像) in Shibuya is more than just a meeting spot, it’s a reminder of the real dog whose loyalty became legendary and later inspired the film Hachi: A Dog’s Tale and the beloved Hachiko movie in Japan.
-Visiting this statue with kids turns history and cinema into something personal, whether they’re curious about Hachiko’s tale, excited to meet the bronze dog they’ve seen on screen, or simply amazed by the sea of people flowing through Shibuya Crossing.
+The Hachiko Dog Statue (忠犬ハチ公像) in Shibuya is more than just a famous meeting spot; it is a reminder of the real dog whose legendary loyalty inspired the beloved film Hachi: A Dog’s Tale.

 Why Hachiko Dog Statue is Great for Families with Kids